 Location: Napa Valley

 Why visit: This vineyard is unique in the fact that the winery itself is perched 300 feet above the beautiful rolling hills of Napa Valley.
 Plus, you can soak in a full 360-degree-view of the landscape in the aerial tram that takes passengers to the majestic Greek-inspired tasting area high above the valley.
-The views are incredible and the wine is equally remarkable.
-It’s an experience you’ll never forget, especially because you get to bring home the Sterling Vineyards wine glass you used for the tasting as a souvenir!
+The views at Sterling Vineyards are incredible and the wine is equally remarkable.
+It’s an experience you’ll never forget, especially because you get to bring home the wine glass you used for the tasting as a souvenir!

 Favorite tasting: I was lucky enough to be visiting the vineyard on a day when they were sampling one of their limited-edition bottles, and I quickly decided it was my favorite of the day.
 If you can get your hands on a taste (or even better, a whole bottle!) of Sterling’s Celebration Red Wine, you’re in for a true treat.